w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 |Council (Complete agreement)|Negative Turnout Bias (Super-Majority Against)|
 |Council (Majority agreement)|Simple Majority|

 Also, we need the following information and apply one of the formulas listed below to calculate the voting result.
-For example, let's the public proposal as an example, so `Super-Majority Approve` formula will be applied.
+For example, let's use the public proposal as an example, so `Super-Majority Approve` formula will be applied.
 There is no strict quorum, but super-majority required increases as turnout lowers.

 ```
 approve - the number of aye votes